 COBI Horten HO 229 (5757)

 New for 2023, the COBI Horten HO 229 (5757) is a 1:35th scale Lego compatible WWII jet aircraft.
 The COBI Horten HO 229 features 941 Lego compatible brick parts (made in Europe from the same material as Lego) and one mini figure.
-The COBI HO 229’s landing gear retracts and it also comes with a display stand.
+The COBI HO 229’s landing gear retracts however it doesn’t come with a display stand..

 The COBI Horten HO 229 (5757) features pad printed parts so no messy stickers are required.
 The COBI 5757 will make your WWII brick collection the envy of all!